paul-brisson/pythonStuff/algos/README.txt

-This is to store python algo stuff done on the train.
+This is to store python algo stuff done on the train with my phone.